NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this section we will solve for jitter with Pleiades linescan
 cameras.
 We will investigate the effects of two kinds of ground
 constraints: ``--tri-weight`` and ``--heights-from-dem``
 (:numref:`jitter_ground`).
 The first constraint tries to keep the
 triangulated points close to where they are, and the second tries to
-tie them to a prior (reference) DEM.
+tie them to a reference DEM.
 Only one kind of constraint is
 used at a time.

 In both cases we use a somewhat strong camera position constraint